Children, Young People & Families

 On a Monday morning, it’s a Toddler Takeover in our hall!
 Drop in anytime between 10am and 12 noon. £3 per family / group.

-There is song time for the little ones and tea/fresh coffee for the adults.
+There is a ‘shake break’ music and movement time for the little ones and sometimes parachute games too!
+Tea/fresh coffee for the adults.
+A biscuit, plus healthy snacks for all.
 Come and join us!

 Contact Sally Butler for more details: youth@kingstonurc.org